hslua/lua-style-guide/README.md

     **[[⬆]](#TOC)**

-## <a name='blocks'>Blocks</a>
+## Blocks

   - Single line blocks are okay for *small* statements.
 Try to keep lines to 80 characters.
 Indent lines if they overflow past the limit.

     ```lua
     -- good